wouterpeyrot/CCGWAS/README.md

 * **N_A1_inA1B1/N_B1_inA1B1:** set to `NA` when applying CC-GWAS based on case-control GWAS results only.
 When applying CC-GWAS+, specify the number of cases in the direct case-case GWAS here.

 * **intercept_A1A0_A1B1/intercept_B1B0_A1B1:** set to `NA` when applying CC-GWAS based on case-control GWAS results only.
-When applying CC-GWAS+, provide here the intercept from cross-trait LD score regression of A1A0 vs A1B1 respectively B1B0 vs A1B1 (Bulik-Sullivan et al. 2015B Nature Genetics; PMID: 26414676)
+When applying CC-GWAS+, provide here the intercept from cross-trait LD score regression of A1A0 vs A1B1 respectively B1B0 vs A1B1 (i.e. the intercept from the "Genetic Covariance" section in the output from LD score regression; Bulik-Sullivan et al. 2015B Nature Genetics; PMID: 26414676)

 * **save.all:** set to `FALSE` to save only the trimmed results that can directly be used for follow-up analyses (such as e.g. clumping).
 Set the `TRUE` to save all results, including information of all steps to protect against type I error; note that these results may include SNPs that should be removed to prevent type I error.